cosmicexplorer/CytoTools/README.md

         - try to understand why the scaling was done like that in the first place?

 # part 1
+- **NO POPULATIONS CONSIDERED IN THIS PART**
-- run visne on all files from all patients (output should be a visne plot per file)
+- run visne on all files from all patients
+    - **for each file, make a new one with visne analysis id which has tsne axes for each event from that file**
     - starting pop is called "live leukocytes"
     - on all protein markers
         - not numeric ones
-        - run this on *markers shared between all pops*
+    - using some existing visne analyysis in some existing experiment on cytobank
+        - so each file's t-sne axes are just for the events in that file from that total visne
+- install and run pairwise emd on all of the resulting files with tsne axes (this is an R script)
+    - *emd compares events, with each file as its own "cluster", using only t-SNE axes for distance*
+        - emd script does this already (produces the heatmap)
         - and maybe fix some small inconsistencies in column naming
-    - with all cells as ref pop for visne
-        - so each file's visne is just its subset of that total visne
-- install and run pairwise emd on all visne plots (this is an R script)
     - this will produce a csv
     - heatmap created from csv (heatmap creation is also an R script)
         - requires manual editing of csv first